Vibhuti-97/Restaurant-site/README.md

 # Restaurant-site
-Bautiful cover page of a restaurant site built with HTML, CSS and jQuery
+Beautiful cover page of a restaurant site built with HTML, CSS and jQuery